 - Quality and Performance: The weight-forward line is an ideal choice because of its versatility for the newer fly fisher or those anglers that don't mind making casting a little bit easier.
 This outfit truly is the best fly rod combo under the $200 mark.
-There are no issues with this line for the weekend angler.
+There are no issues with this line or fly line backing for the weekend angler.
 It's also affordable enough to replace one to two years down the road.
 Match the rod weight with the line weight and it will be golden.
 The Clearwater WF5F is the perfect match for the Orvis Clearwater 590-4 fly rod.

 - Taper and Design: Orvis Clearwater WF floating fly lines are built a half-size heavier to provide extra help loading the rod, casting larger flies, and handling the wind.
 A compact head helps to transfer energy more efficiently, load the rod in close, throw tighter loops, and turnover flies.

 - Literal Weight: The Orvis Encounter Rod Outfits do not leave me or my students fatigued at the end of the day.
 For a beginner setup, this is one of the lightest outfits on the market.
 I put my students in these on all-day trips with no issues.

 - Build: This outfit is imported which is why the cost is so affordable.
 (Although it is unknown where these are imported from, if put next to some American-made rods, it would be hard to differentiate.
 But for those who are set on having USA-made gear, this is not the outfit to look at.)